sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 This will, over time, give you the rate at which you are improving over some interval of time.

 Granted, this is assuming no significant changes in the team, and that humans, given changing circumstances, continue to give consistent evaluations throughout the process.
-It's not perfect I admint, and if anyone else has any more rigious ways by which to define r, we'd love to hear from you and please submit an issue [here](https://github.com/sara-sabr/ITStrategy/issues).
+It's not perfect I admit, and if anyone else has any more rigorous ways by which to define r, we'd love to hear from you and please submit an issue [here](https://github.com/sara-sabr/ITStrategy/issues).

-In this section I have attempted to add some rigous by which we can better measure what the best approach would be for a team given their goals.
+In this section I have attempted to add some rigours by which we can better measure what the best approach would be for a team given their goals.
 More time should be spent determining the best possible way to define *r*.

 ## Future Improvements